bandaangosta/alma-hilse/README.md

 ## Usage

-Following is non-exhaustive list of available commands, for illustrative purposes only.
+Following is a non-exhaustive list of available commands, for illustrative purposes only.
 Use the following command for all available options:

     alma-hilse --help